 will do three things:

-- It creates a record of each token owner.
+- Create a record of each token owner.

-- It creates a record of the tokens that an owner has.
+- Create a record of the tokens that an owner has.

-The dual relationship is there to make lookups efficient, but comes at the price of twice the book keeping.
+The dual relationship makes lookups efficient, but comes at the price of twice the book keeping.

 var objects_state = State< Array< UInt256 > >(owner); // Storing the tokens on the owners address objects_state.set(tokens);

-In this section we will focus on the two functions which are needed to implement a wallet overview and token details view, namely
+In this section we will focus on the functions which implement a wallet overview and token details view, namely

 @query function balanceOf(owner: Address) : UInt256 var objects_state = State< Array< UInt256 > >(owner); var tokens = objects_state.get( Array< UInt256 >(0) ); var ret = UInt256( toUInt64(tokens.count()) ); return ret; endfunction